Aliya1208/Job_Tracker/README.md

 - Auto-generated follow up dates
 - Filters and a notes section.

-I built this tracker as a CIS student looking to a summer internship to stay organized.
+I built this tracker as a CIS student looking for a summer internship to stay organized.
 I'm sharing this as the start of my portfolio.